sud0n1m/iamnotaprogrammer.com/_posts/2011-10-10-We-are-the-99-percent.md

 didn't, they'd have to question their own beliefs.
 But as a result, we've ended up building a society [of the 1%, by the 1%, and for the 1%](http://www.vanityfair.com/society/features/2011/05/top-one-percent-201105).

 I'm lucky in comparison.
-I've read many the stories of the 99% and I feel sad for them. *I am the 99%*, but I'm in the upper part.
+I've read many of the stories of the 99% and I feel sad for them. *I am the 99%*, but I'm in the upper part.
 I'm well within the top 10% of the country in terms of income.
 I have health insurance.
 I don't have debt.
 My job is great.

 But, I'm almost 30 and I have no savings.
 Most of my income goes towards my rental apartment and food.
 I travel a few times a year and I don't spend a lot of money going out drinking or to night clubs.
 I take public transport or ride my bike to get around.